-Perhaps this turnover is related to internal circumstances, such as high stress and long hours, or to external pulls felt by adventurous staff eager to experience new cities and professional challenges.
-Regardless of the reason for it, high turnover can be mentally (and emotionally) taxing for team leaders.
+High voluntary turnover may relate to a combination of internal circumstances, such as high stress and low job satisfaction, and external pulls felt by adventurous staff eager to experience new professional challenges.
+High involuntary turnover relates to factors outside an employee’s control, such as organizational restructuring or downsizing amid financial uncertainty.
+Regardless of the reasons for it, high turnover can be mentally and emotionally taxing for anyone, including team leaders.

-Between recruiting and training new staff and recalibrating team dynamics, you're likely expending substantial time and energy that could be better spent devising and driving your team’s strategy.
+Between hiring and training new staff and recalibrating team dynamics, as a team leader, you're likely to expend substantial time and energy that would otherwise be spent driving your team’s strategy.

 1. Create a social contract

-A strong team culture creates a sense of continuity.
-This culture, defined by shared values, behaviors, and attitudes, can be a guide for newcomers and becomes a familiar tune for you and your team members who are there for the long haul.
+A strong team culture can help to create a sense of continuity.
+This culture, defined by shared values, behaviors, and attitudes, can be a positive guide and first impression for newcomers and a steady tune for veteran team members.

-Try reinforcing this team culture with a social contract that defines how your team operates.
+You can reinforce team culture with an informal social contract that defines how your team operates.
 The contract—conveyed verbally or in writing—can include statements like: